Omega-6/GuideDog_Vision/docs/app/UI.md

 State transitions are immediate.
 There is no CSS transition on the background color or border color.
 When the risk level changes, the alert box class switches instantly.
 The `transition: all 0.3s` in the base `.alert-box` class applies only to the scale/transform animations, not to color changes.
 This ensures the user (or helper) sees the state change without a gradual fade that could mask a sudden danger.

-## Status Bar

-The status bar sits at the top of the screen with a dark semi-transparent background.

 ### AI Badge
 The AI badge appears in the top left area.
 It initially shows "AI Active" and updates to "AI + LiDAR Active" when the first LiDAR depth reading arrives (triggered by `__onLiDARDepth`).
 This gives the user and helper a quick visual confirmation that LiDAR is functioning.